 In experimental studies (Onoufriou & Thompson, 2014) it has been shown that using a combination of propeller and seal sizes, smaller seals were more likely to show the characteristic spiral lacerations; while larger seal models often became stuck in the ducted propeller system.
-The results of these trials and observed stranded seals suggested, at that time, that there were still a number of uncertainties as to the frequency of occurrence, and mechanisms for this type of injury.
+The results of these trials and observed stranded seals suggested that there are still a number of uncertainties as to the frequency of occurrence, and mechanisms for this type of injury.

-However, bases on the most recent known research (Thompson et al., 2015; van Neer et al., 2015) there is now very strong evidence that predatory behaviour by grey seals, rather than ducted propeller injuries, is likely to be the main cause of spiral seal deaths.
-Although this evidence does not completely eliminate ship propellers, it is now considered to be unlikely that they are a key factor.
-The SNCBs have now provided interim advice (JNCC, 2015) on this issue, an update to the earlier (April 2012) advice, in order to clarify the agreed recommendations to regulators and industry.
+The most recent known research (Thompson et al., 2015; van Neer et al., 2015) there is strong evidence that predatory behaviour by grey seals, rather than ship propeller injuries, is likely to be the main cause of spiral seal deaths.
+Although this evidence does not completely eliminate ship propellers, it is now less likely that they are a key factor, and the SNCBs have now provided interim advice (JNCC, 2015) on this issue, an update to the earlier (April 2012) advice, in order to clarify the agreed recommendations to regulators and industry.

-This most recent advice suggests that, based on incontrovertible evidence, grey seal predation on weaned grey seal pups and young harbour seal can cause the characteristic spiral injuries that were the subject of preceding studies.
+The most recent advice suggests that, based on incontrovertible evidence, grey seal predation on weaned grey seal pups and young harbour seal can cause the characteristic spiral injuries that were the subject of preceding studies.
 The advice states that